 Pain and Suffering

-Brain injuries are painful and the recovery process can be arduous and emotionally trying.
-You are eligible for compensation for your pain and suffering.
-We will aggressively pursue it using the extensive resources we have available.
+Brain injuries are painful, and the recovery process can be arduous and emotionally trying.
+You may be eligible for compensation for your pain and suffering.
+We can pursue it using the extensive resources we have available.

 Do You Need a Brain Injury Attorney to Pursue Your Case?